cs3b/ai-ruby-agent-sdk/docs-dev/commands/lets-spec-from-pr-comments.md

 <!-- Read the project management guide first: docs-dev/project/README.md -->
 # PR Comments to Specification Command

-This command processes GitHub pull request comments into organized specifications and tasks, using command-line tools for data fetching.
+This command processes GitHub pull request comments into organized, structured tasks within the unified task management system, using command-line tools for data fetching.
+It's typically used to generate tasks for a *Patch* release addressing specific feedback.

 ## Process Steps